Beautiful Pink Flower Types for Your Garden or Next Floral Arrangement

 Originally native to Mexico, the Agave amica or tuberose is frequently used in perfumes but is also a favorite for ornamental planting.
 They produce tall racemes with numerous blossoms and are a favorite for cutting gardens, borders, and backdrops.
 Tuberoses commonly blossom in white and cream colors, but certain hybrids do offer varieties with blushing blossoms in delicate shades of pink.

 90. Tulips (Tulipa)

 The tulip is a worldwide favorite flowering bulb with a long history of high value and trade.
 The tulip served as a symbol for the Ottoman Empire and was even used as currency for a time in the Netherlands.
 Tulips also served as a sign of wealth when families could afford to use their garden space for growing flowers instead of vegetables.
-Thanks to their long-standing popularity, there is an immense variety of tulips in all colors, shades, and variegated combinations.
+Thanks to their long-standing popularity, there is an immense variety of tulips in all colors (including a mysterious black), shades, and variegated combinations.

 91. Turtlehead (Chelone)

 Four species of herbaceous perennial turtlehead species comprise the Chelone genus of plants.
 All are native to North America, and they feature quaint clusters of blossoms in pink, red, purple, or white in the shape of a turtle’s beak.
 This clump-forming perennial blooms in autumn in hardiness zones 4 through 8.

 Bletilla, commonly called urn orchid, is a genus of only five species of orchids.
 These orchids are terrestrial, meaning they grow in the ground, unlike other orchids which are epiphytes and grow from the bark of trees.
 Although they are sensitive to frost and having their roots sit in water through the winter, compared to other orchids, urn orchids are surprisingly hardy and can survive in zones 5 to 9.